joshuanallen/Air_Quality_Prediction/README.md

 For our final project our team has decided to take air qaulity data from different counties in California to test the following hypotheis:

-* **Hypothesis:** The pollution exposure of different regions in California presents a negative socioeconomic effect on the population.
-* **Null Hypothesis:** There is no negative correlation between pollution exposure and negative socioeconomic variables.
-* **Alternative Hypothesis:** There is a negative correlation between pollution exposure and negative socioeconomic variables.
+* **Hypothesis:** Air quality data points for a given geographic location CAN ACCURATELY PREDICT health and economic outcomes for that area.
+* **Null Hypothesis:** Air quality data points for a given geographic location CANNOT ACCURATELY PREDICT health and economic outcomes for that area

 **Pollution Exposure Variables:**
 * Ozone Concentrations